-I guess no one is really ready for executive job search until they’re forced into it, but I’ve found that many new job seekers dive in before understanding how today’s executive job search works . . . causing missteps and possibly prolonging the search process in unproductive, anxiety-ridden ways.
+I guess no one is really ready for executive job search until they’re forced into it, but I’ve found that many job seekers dive in before understanding how today’s executive job search works . . . causing missteps and possibly prolonging the search process in unproductive, anxiety-ridden ways.

 Some people have the luxury of contemplating, learning about and planning a career move while safely employed.

 Others are suddenly laid off, or sense a layoff looming.
 They don’t have an open-ended time frame.

 Without knowing better, they rush to quickly update their resumes with generic information, and get it out there on the job boards fast.
 After a few weeks or months with little good response, they realize that they need to re-think and re-boot in some way.
 All that time was wasted on ineffective methods.

 7 Questions to See If You’re Ready for Executive Job Search

 To see if you’re ready, ask yourself these 7 questions.
 If you answer “NO” to any of them, you may not be ready:

 1. Can you clearly describe what kind of job you’re looking for, with which companies?

 Without a succinct “elevator pitch”, naming particular companies or specific kinds of companies you’re targeting and the kind of work you want to do, people won’t know how to help you.
 And you won’t have the driving focus you need to succeed.
-Start your job search with targeting specific employers and researching what makes you a good fit for their current pressing needs.
+Start your job search by targeting specific employers and researching what makes you a good fit for their current pressing needs.

 If you need help determining which companies are right for you, read my post, 7 Tips to Build Your Executive Job Search Target Companies List.